dignite-projects/dignite-abp/docs/en/Notification-Center.md

 4. If you are using MongoDB, install the `Dignite.Abp.NotificationCenter.MongoDB` NuGet package in the MongoDB project.

-   Add `DigniteAbpNotificationCenterMongoDbModule` to your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
+   Add `AbpNotificationCenterMongoDbModule` to your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).

    Similarly, add the `builder.ConfigureNotificationCenter()` to the `OnModelCreating()` method: